-305.5.2 WATCH COMMANDER RESPONSIBILITIES
+305.5.3 BUREAU COMMANDER RESPONSIBILITIES

-Upon learning of an officer-involved shooting or death, the Watch Commander shall be responsible for coordinating all aspects of the incident until they are relieved by the Chief of Police or a Bureau Commander.
+Upon learning of an officer-involved shooting or death, the Bureau Commander shall be responsible for coordinating all aspects of the incident until he/she is relieved by the Chief of Police or a Division Captain.

-All outside inquiries about the incident shall be directed to the Watch Commander.
+All outside inquiries about the incident shall be directed to the Officer in Charge.

-305.5.3 NOTIFICATIONS
+305.5.4 NOTIFICATIONS

-The following person(s) shall be notified as soon as practical:
+The following person(s) shall be notified as soon as practicable:

-- Chief of Police
+Chief of Police

 - Division Captain

 - Detective Bureau Commander

-- Outside Agency Homicide Team (if requested)
+- L.A.
+County Sheriff's Homicide (if requested)

-- District Attorney OIS rollout team

-- Professional Standards Unit supervisor
+- Professional Standards Commander

-- Civil Liability Response Team
+- Civil liability response team

-- Psychological/Peer support personnel
+- Psychological/peer support personnel

 - Coroner (if necessary)

-- Officer representative (if requested)
+- Involved officer's agency representative (if requested)